KE5HBB/beerforecast/README.md

 # Night Protocol
-A simple blockchain written from scratch in the rust pr
+A simple blockchain written from scratch in the rust programming language.
+This is a very simple protocol for me to reseach about how the functioning of a blockchain system w